espressif/esp-drone/docs/en/rst/gettingstarted.rst

 2. Assisted mode

    - Altitude-hold mode: maintain flight altitude.
 To implement this mode, a barometric pressure sensor is needed.
    - Position-hold mode: maintain current flight position.
-To implement this mode, a optical flow sensor and a Time of Flight (TOF) sensor are needed.
+To implement this mode, an optical flow sensor and a Time of Flight (TOF) sensor are needed.
    - Height-hold mode: keep flight height.
 Note: to apply this mode, the drone should fly at 40 cm or higher over the ground, and a TOF is needed.
    - Hover mode: stay and hover at 40 cm or higher over the take-off point.
 To implement this mode, a optical flow sensor and a TOF are needed.